AmartyaDeb/Nimbus_Project_Amartya_Deb_Project_70/README.md

 Output Screenshots

 The system outputs various messages depending on the user's choices.
-Here are some of the types of outputs you can expect:
+Here are some of the types of outputs we can expect:

 Main Menu: The user is presented with a list of options to choose from, such as adding a new student or displaying a fee receipt.

 Adding a New Student: The program will ask for details like the student’s roll number, full name, course, and total fee, then save the data for future use.

-Fee Receipt: After entering student data, you can print a detailed receipt that includes the student's name, course, total fee, amount paid, and outstanding balance.
+Fee Receipt: After entering student data, we can print a detailed receipt that includes the student's name, course, total fee, amount paid, and outstanding balance.

 Revenue Summary: The program can display a summary of the total revenue collected and how it breaks down by course.